whg-training/whg-training-resources/docs/R Introduction to Basic Features/R_basic_features_practical.md

     dev.off()

-This will be saved to the current working directory by default so if we check the folder, a new file named ‘Inflammation\_plots.pdf’ should have been created.
+This will be saved to the current working directory by default so if we check the folder, a new file named 'Inflammation\_plots.pdf' should have been created.
 The onefile=T argument instructs R to append additional plots to the same file and the **dev.off()** command at the end closes the file connection.
 You can also export plots directly to a pdf file